 Whilst its members did own a variety of ex-Bradford trolleybuses, the B.T.A. now owns just one vehicle – 758.
 758 is a B.U.T.
 9611T with 8ft wide Weymann body.
 It was registered FKU 758 on 1 January 1951.
 Originally ordered for the conversion of the Undercliffe trams, the plan was changed and the service converted to motorbuses but the order for these 8 trolleybuses could not be cancelled.
 Instead they were used to start the expansion of the system under its new General Manager, CT Humpidge.

 As a pioneering experiment in May 1952, 758 was fitted with experimental flashing indicators.
 This was the first legal use of flashing indicators in Britain.
 Originally seating 56, in common with many of the fleet its capacity was increased in the mid-1950s.

-On the 31st July 1971, 758 became the last rear entrance trolleybus in service in Great Britain.
+On 1 July 1971 758 became the last rear-entrance trolleybus in service in Great Britain but was withdrawn on the last day of that month.
 She is now undergoing a thorough restoration to restore her to her former glory at the Keighley Bus Museum and the Association is currently gathering the finances to meet the costs involved.